Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Tell the application teams to use two different S3 buckets with a single AWS Key Management Service (AWS KMS) AWS managed CMK.
 Limit the key policy to allow encryption and decryption of the CMK only.
 Do not allow the teams to use encryption context to encrypt and decrypt.
 - [x] Tell the application teams to use two different S3 buckets with separate AWS Key Management Service (AWS KMS) customer managed CMKs.
 Limit the key policies to allow encryption and decryption of the CMKs to their respective teams only.
 Force the teams to use encryption context to encrypt and decrypt.
 - [ ] Tell the application teams to use two different S3 buckets with a single AWS Key Management Service (AWS KMS) customer managed CMK.
 Limit the key policy to allow encryption and decryption of the CMK only.
 Do not allow the teams to use encryption context to encrypt and decrypt.

+### An Amazon EC2 Auto Scaling group launches Amazon Linux EC2 instances and installs the Amazon CloudWatch agent to publish logs to Amazon CloudWatch Logs.
+The EC2 instances launch with an IAM role that has an IAM policy attached.
+The policy provides access to publish custom metrics to CloudWatch.
+The EC2 instances run in a private subnet inside a VPC The VPC provides access to the internet for private subnets through a NAT gateway.
+A security engineer notices that no logs are being published to CloudWatch Logs for the EC2 instances that the Auto Scaling group launches.
+The security engineer validates that the CloudWatch Logs agent is running and is configured properly on the EC2 instances.
+In addition, the security engineer validates that network communications are working properly to AWS services.
+What can the security engineer do to ensure that the logs are published to CloudWatch Logs?

+- [x] Configure the IAM policy in use by the IAM role to have access to the required cloudwatch: API actions that will publish logs.
+Most Voted
+- [ ] Adjust the Amazon EC2 Auto Scaling service-linked role to have permissions to write to CloudWatch Logs.
+- [ ] Configure the IAM policy in use by the IAM role to have access to the required AWS logs: API actions that will publish logs.
+- [ ] Add an interface VPC endpoint to provide a route to CloudWatch Logs.

+### A company has a web-based application that runs behind an Application Load Balancer (ALB).
+The application is experiencing a credential stuffing attack that is producing many failed login attempts.
+The attack is coming from many IP addresses.
+The login attempts are using a user agent string of a known mobile device emulator.
+A security engineer needs to implement a solution to mitigate the credential stuffing attack.
+The solution must still allow legitimate logins to the application.
+Which solution will meet these requirements?

+- [ ] Create an Amazon CloudWatch alarm that reacts to login attempts that contain the specified user agent string Add an Amazon Simple Notification Service (Amazon SNS) topic to the alarm.
+- [ ] Modify the inbound security group on the ALB to deny traffic from the IP addresses that are involved in the attack.
+- [x] Create an AWS WAF web ACL for the ALB Create a custom rule that blocks requests that contain the user agent string of the device emulator.
+- [ ] Create an AWS WAF web ACL for the ALB.
+Create a custom rule that allows requests from legitimate user agent strings.

+### A DevOps team is planning to deploy a containerized application on Amazon Elastic Container Service (Amazon ECS).
+The team will use an Application Load Balancer (ALB) to distribute the incoming traffic for the ECS application.
+A security engineer needs to terminate the TLS traffic at the ALB to ensure security of data in transit.
+Which solutions can the security engineer use to create a certificate and deploy the certificate at the ALB to meet these requirements?
+(Choose two.)

+- [x] Use TLS tools to create a certificate signing request (CSR).
+Get the CSR signed by a certificate authority (CA) to produce a certificate.
+Import the certificate into AWS Certificate Manager (ACM).
+Specify the certificate for the TLS listener on the ALB.
+- [x] Use AWS Certificate Manager (ACM) to request a certificate.
+Specify the certificate fort the TLS listener on the ALB.
+- [ ] Use AWS Key Management Service (AWS KMS) tools to create a certificate signing request (CSR).
+Get the CSR signed by a certificate authority (CA) to produce a certificate.
+Import the certificate into AWS Certificate Manager (ACM).
+Specify the certificate for the TLS listener on the ALB.
+- [ ] Configure automatic TLS support in the ECS cluster.
+Configure the ALB to pass the TLS connection to the containers in the cluster.
+- [ ] Generate a certificate while creating the ECS cluster.
+Import the certificate into AWS Certificate Manager (ACM).
+Specify the certificate for the TLS listener on the ALB.

+### A company is running an Amazon RDS for MySQL DB instance in a VPC.
+The VPC must not send or receive network traffic through the internet.
+A security engineer wants to use AWS Secrets Manager to rotate the DB instance credentials automatically.
+Because of a security policy, the security engineer cannot use the standard AWS Lambda function that Secrets Manager provides to rotate the credentials.
+The security engineer deploys a custom Lambda function in the VPC.
+The custom Lambda function will be responsible for rotating the secret in Secrets Manager.
+The security engineer edits the DB instance's security group to allow connections from this function.
+When the function is invoked, the function cannot communicate with Secrets Manager to rotate the secret properly.
+What should the security engineer do so that the function can rotate the secret?

+- [ ] Add an egress-only internet gateway to the VPC.
+Allow only the Lambda function's subnet to route traffic through the egress-only internet gateway.
+- [ ] Add a NAT gateway to the VPC.
+Configure only the Lambda function's subnet with a default route through the NAT gateway.
+- [ ] Configure a VPC peering connection to the default VPC for Secrets Manager.
+Configure the Lambda function's subnet to use the peering connection for routes.
+- [x] Configure a Secrets Manager interface VPC endpoint.
+Include the Lambda function's private subnet during the configuration process.